 In the days before Christmas and on Christmas Eve, groups of carollers from churches and schools walk around and sing in the parks and malls.
 You might spot them in Central, in Kowloon Park or elsewhere, joyously singing!

-The buildings along the harbor put on a light show with Christmas and New Year's decorations.
+Every night of the season, weather permitting, about 40 buildings along the harbor put on a light show called the Symphony of Lights with Christmas and New Year's decorations.
 During WinterFest, most of the the city is aglow with festive lighting, and Victoria Harbor is a dazzling sight especially when the fireworks burst on New Years Eve.

 Christmas Displays and Decorations